 6:30 AM IST

 The collaborative nature of the software development in Linux allows for multiple customizations, pertaining to the needs.
 This includes the possibility of language localization or integration of human-machine interface model which defines Linux use in high-end applications.

 Linux OS has found its place in Netbooks since 2009.
-Asus Eee PC and Acer Aspire One has customized Linux distributions installed, which are dedicated to performing some specific functions, unique to Netbooks.
+Asus Eee PC and Acer Aspire One have customized Linux distributions installed, which are dedicated to performing some specific functions, unique to Netbooks.
 This was later developed into Chromebooks which came into the market in 2011.